SkoolNotes/Taproot/MISC/KBxSOPHFINALeval.md

 -   Brainstorm what you could do to keep improving.
 	-   Of course, though not an interesting answer, practicing will help me improve.
 In fact, it already has.
 More specifically, I want to get better at tailoring my search engine searches to the information I want to get.
 I also found that crawling through linked sources of helpful articles often led to more helpful articles, which is a strategy I undervalued in the past.
 I want to practice this more as well.

+## ML

+Please write 1-2 sentences per question, or as much as you need to answer the question.

+Do not write your answers in the school website!
+If you reload the page by accident, your work is gone.
+Write them in Docs or Word or your favorite text editor and then copy them in.

+#### Questions

+1. Share an example of a difficult problem you solved in one of your projects.
+	1. During one of our first assignments, the CNN exploration, I thought it would be interesting to try and detect a gradient with manual filter setup.
+I coundn't figure out a good way to do this given the constraints of the assignment.
+After struggling for a while, I enventually came
+2. Of the concepts we discussed, which one(s) did you find most interesting or useful, and why?
+3. What concepts did you find most challenging, and why?
+4. What are some ways that you displayed good habits of mind or contributed to a good learning environment in the class?
+5. What was the most useful or memorable piece of feedback you received this semester, and how did you act on it?